 Christi Cornette is altafiber’s Chief Culture Officer and is “responsible for altafiber’s corporate marketing, brand strategy, employee development, human resources, internal and external communication, community involvement, and events and sponsorships,” according to altafiber.

-With 30 years of marketing, sales and tech experience, Cornette focuses “on creating a work environment in which employees have the confidence to make decisions, solve problems, and constructively challenge the status quo to push the organization forward,” she said.
+With 30 years of marketing, sales and tech experience, Cornette focuses “on creating a work environment in which employees have the confidence to make decisions, solve problems, and constructively challenge the status quo to push the organization forward,” she states on her LinkedIn profile.

 “I am an active mentor for females in the workplace and Iead the company’s culture and diversity initiative, which includes supporting 12 Employee Resource Groups (ERGs).
 These ERGs, which represent the diversity and inclusivity of our organizations, are run by employees and are making a positive impact on both the business and communities we serve.”